uveta/uveta.github.io/source/source/_drafts/unity-in-21-days.md

 ## Day 19

 Worked on quality of life improvements.
-Player, food and enemy collision areas were too big, so decided to reduce them to actual shape of each object.
-Increased main sprite pixels per unit (PPU) a bit, to make all relevant objects smaller, so the game area would look a bit bigger.
+Player, food and enemy collision areas were too big, so decided to reduce them to fit actual shape of each object.
+By increasing main sprite pixels per unit (PPU) a bit, made all relevant objects smaller, to make the game area look a bit bigger.
 I guess similar could be achieved by moving the camera a bit further from the player.

 ## Day 20